 - Make your bitcoin transaction confirm faster (see how transaction confirmations work) or refund unconfirmed transactions.

-BitPay is a big part of the bitcoin network and ecosystem, but only a part.
+BitPay is a big part of the Bitcoin and Bitcoin Cash networks and the overall bitcoin ecosystem, but only a part.
 Satoshi Nakamoto designed bitcoin as a distributed payment network and a decentralized currency.
 This means that no one company controls bitcoin.
 This is one of the things which makes bitcoin so powerful.